South End, Charlotte: Revitalization

 Upon the opening of the Lynx Blue Line in 2007, the area has undergone a $2.2 billion transition from abandoned factories to an eclectic mix of office, retail, commercial and high end residential construction, with an additional $1 billion underway.
 Notable developments include the Design District and Atherton Mill.
+Since the 2010s, South End has experienced sustained residential growth, with numerous mid- and high-density apartment developments.
+The neighborhood features a combination of historic industrial structures and contemporary residential and commercial buildings.
+Population growth and rising property values have contributed to changes in land use and demographics consistent with broader urban redevelopment patterns in Charlotte.